NMLami/Nodejs-Energy-Analysis/README.md

 **IDE:** All the backend  applications were built in vs-code IDE

 This is the application Codes and screenshots and Colab codes for Data analysis.
-This is an academic report for the ICTE course at Leeds Beckett University.
+This is an academic project for the ICTE course at Leeds Beckett University.